El Dorado Duck Pond Project

 Additional project updates and information will be published on an on-going basis.

-Construction began in September 2022 and is estimated to be completed, barring weather or other unforeseen delays, by late 2023.
+Construction began in September 2022 and is estimated to be completed, barring weather or other unforeseen delays, by Spring 2024.

 The contractor is scheduled to perform work Monday through Friday from 7:00 AM to 4:00 PM.
 Parking impacts are expected.
 Patrons can still park on Studebaker Rd.
 Efforts will be made to minimize inconveniences and minimize construction activities during scheduled park sports activities.

 The contractor encourages park patrons to keep children away from the construction areas and activities.